Thyda-Siv/Thyda-Siv.github.io/_pages/about.md

 My dissertation research explores the application of blockchain and decentralized governance in smart building facilities management.
 I also work on different research projects including Smart building technologies , as well as the application of Blockchain Technology, Decentralized Autonomous Organizations,  Digital Twin,  Augmented Reality, Machine Learning, and Large Language Models (LLM) in the construction industry.

+I have extensive experience in applying machine learning/deep learning techniques as well as both vision and large language models to construction-related applications, to enhance smart building control and construction operations, management, and safety.

-When I'm not working, I enjoy spending time playing soccer and video games.
+When I'm not working, I enjoy spending time playing soccer and jogging.